bimzty/bimzty.github.io/README.md

 I was mainly involved in delivering literature research related to Federated learning, implemented Feature Engineering, and built and compared multiple models in both tasks.

 ### 2.1 Classification task for Freddie Mac loan dataset
 This research is conducted in a team, and I only demonstrate the program I wrote.
 Check 2.1 ’Report of Result’ for several results I conducted utilizing models built by myself or other team members.

 ## 2.2 Historical Stock Market Dataset
-Data preprocessing: Transformation, cross-sectional standardization <br> Feature Engineering: Feature Extraction: from a financial perspective (Bollinger Bands and waveform-based methods) <br> Feature Attribution：Saliency, IG, and Shapely Value Sampling Methods <br> Feature Selection: Static and dynamic Feature Selection Self-Attention Mechanism
+Data preprocessing: Transformation, cross-sectional standardization <br> Feature Engineering: Feature Extraction: from a financial perspective (Bollinger Bands and waveform-based methods) <br> Feature Attribution： Saliency, Integrated Gradients, and Shapely Value Sampling Methods <br> Feature Selection: Static and dynamic Feature Selection Self-Attention Mechanism<br> Model: LSTM and GRU; Also tried: Linear Regression; Decision Tree; Random Forest; <br> Explore: 1.
+Add Self-Attention Mechanism in LSTM and GRU model to improve long term memory; 2.Finding features from Neural Networks (using TSNE)

 Check 'study attention mechanism from Google article' for relevant code I produced when learning the article 'Attention Is All You Need' by Ashish Vaswani et, al.